Stormatree/Flash-Platformer-Game/README.md

 A simple MegaMan 2 style endurance platformer, written in AS3 with Adobe Flash.

-The game itself is a standard inheritance based game, made in the span of about 3 weeks.
-Don't expect anything too special archeticture-wise.
+The code is mainly inheritance based, made in a short span of time.

 Requirements
 ============

-Due to the .fla library being a prominent feature of the game's design, a version of Adobe Flash will be needed to compile the game in its current state.

-Keep in mind the .fla doesn't contain any actionscript, but the contents of the library contain animations and movieclips that some entities get tied to on compile.
+The .fla is only for the MovieClip animations in library, other than that it's all ActionScript.